-Per a line of credit agreement dated April 2001, a major shareholder agreed to advance the Company up to a maximum principal amount of \$350,000.
+Per a line of credit agreement dated April 2001, the President who is also a major shareholder agreed to advance the Company up to a maximum principal amount of \$350,000.
 This amount was later increased to \$1,200,000.
 The line of credit is collateralized by a subordinated security interest in all of the assets of the Company.
 In consideration for the above, the Company agreed to repay such borrowed funds on a quarterly basis with accrued interest at 12% per annum, starting September 30, 2003, with a final payment due March 31, 2005, at a maximum quarterly payment of \$43,750.
 As of December 31, 2003 the principal amount of the advance was \$985,937 with additional accrued interest of \$146,653.
-Current payments were not being made however, no acceleration or event of default has been claimed on these Notes and as described below, the enti re amount of this debt has been classified as long term.
+Current payments were not being made however, no acceleration or event of default has been claimed on these Notes and as described below, the entire amount of this debt has been classified as long term.

-Long-term was originally comprised of \$1,693,851, of which \$707,914 was attributable to senior notes bearing interest at 11% issued in 1999 in connection with a debt restructuring of Chembio Diagnostic Systems, Inc., as described above and \$985,937 of which was attributable to a line of credit bearing interest at 12%, as described above.
-The senior notes are collateralized by a first lien on all of the assets of the Chembio Diagnostic Systems, Inc. Holders of these notes were also granted warrants to purchase an aggregate of 140,000 shares of common stock at \$1.80 per share.
-This line of credit is collateralized by a subordinated secured interest in all the assets of Chembio Diagnostic Systems, Inc.
+Long-term debt was originally comprised of \$1,693,851, of which \$707,914 was attributable to senior notes bearing interest at 11% issued in 1999 in connection with a debt restructuring of Chembio Diagnostic Systems, Inc., as described above and \$985,937 of which was attributable to a line of credit bearing interest at 12%, as described above.

 As a result of the merger (see Note 1), \$1,332,292 of debt (\$580,417 of senior notes and \$751,875 of the line of credit) was converted into series A preferred stock.
-The total debt remaining totaled \$361,559.
+The total debt remaining as of September 30, 2004 totaled \$361,559.

-There is an additional amount due of \$311,792 which represents interest on the entirety of the debt prior to the conversion.
+There is an additional amount due of \$322,476 which represents interest on the entirety of the debt prior to the conversion.

-As part of the merger agreement this debt, along with the unpaid interest will either be paid or converted into series A preferred stock by the end of December 2004.
+As part of the merger agreement this debt, along with the unpaid interest must be paid or converted into series A preferred stock by the end of December 2004.
 The remaining debt and unpaid interest is not expected to be paid before the end of December 2004 and therefore the expectation is it will be converted on December 31, 2004 and accordingly it has been reflected as long-term.